 Finally, it is interesting to inquire if churning can occur within a mutual fund.
 Certainly, if the trading is excessive relative to the goals of the fund as indicated in its prospectus, and if the advisor receives some benefit from the commissions generated, the possibility can be contemplated.
 To the author’s knowledge this has happened at least once, albeit in a commodity fund and not a mutual fund.
 Here the fund’s adviser traded through a broker who shared the excessive brokerage commissions with the adviser.

 Churning cases are among the most time-consuming for an expert to prepare because of the excessive amount of trading involved.
-Therefore an attorney with a case where he suspects churning has occurred should be careful to get an early start in selecting an expert, and in initiating what forensic analysis it is agreed that the expert will perform.
+Therefore an attorney with a case where he suspects churning has occurred should be careful to get an early start in selecting a stock churning expert witness and in initiating what forensic analysis it is agreed that the expert will perform.

 Market Consulting Corporation